 In this demo, we use node-red to implement the specific logic of our edge solution.

 Node-red requires additional ressources.
-Prior to installing the application, you need to enable swap memory, cf. faq#is-it-possible-to-enable-swap-memory
+Prior to install the application, you need to enable swap memory, cf. FAQ: how to enable swap memory

 Execute the following sample to install node-red application